-The $24 million Edmonton Funicular, officially called the 100 Street Funicular and Frederick G. Todd Lookout, opened last week in downtown Edmonton.
-A boxlike, cable-mechanized, incline elevator, the funicular can transport mobility aids, bikes and strollers, and runs beside by a staircase for those who prefer to walk.
+The $24 million Edmonton Funicular, officially called the 100 Street Funicular and Frederick G. Todd Lookout, opened in 2017 in downtown Edmonton.
+A boxlike, cable-mechanized, incline elevator, the funicular can transport mobility aids, bikes and strollers, and runs beside a staircase for those who prefer to walk.
 It is located in downtown.
 Edmonton and was publicly funded to make Edmonton’s river valley – the city’s largest public greenspace – more accessible.

 It connects to a promenade and a raised lookout.
 At the bottom, riders can walk along a promenade to a lookout point with an unobstructed view of the valley.
 Stairs or an elevator from the lookout descend the rest of the way.
 The stairway features built- in seating and a special path for runners parallel to the funicular track.
 On one side, runners will be able to jolt up or down while sitting blocks — made of concrete — are on the other side for people to lounge on.